baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 The directional focal lengths and the principal point is referred to as the camera's internal geometry, thus bearing out the intrinsic matrix.

-Once we gain the 2D parameters of the image we have convert it into its homogenous 3D representation in order to do the transformation into the camera's co-ordinate system.<br><br>
+Once we gain the 2D parameters of the image we have convert it into its homogenous 3D representation in order to do the transformation into the camera's coordinate system.<br><br>

 $$ \begin{aligned}
 &{\left[\begin{array}{l}